The FIG Tree, Fair Trade Visitor Centre & Café in Garstang, Lancashire

 To celebrate Garstang's International success the FIG Tree provides;

-A Fair Trade Exhibition focussing on fair trade and trade injustice by exploring the four themes; Fair Trade and Fair Trade Towns, The British Atlantic Slave Trade and its abolition, Quaker Heritage in '1652
+A Fair Trade Exhibition focussing on fair trade and trade injustice by exploring the four themes; Fair Trade and Fair Trade Towns, The British Atlantic Slave Trade and its abolition, Quaker Heritage in '1652 country' and chocolate.

 A cafe and a shop selling local and fair trade products and our Bean To Bar chocolate

 Educational Programme including our innovative and unique interactive chocolate making events using cocoa from New Koforidua and live video links.

 A starting point for The Fair Trade Way - a long distance Fair trade Heritage Walk

 - Events including Corporate Fair Trade Chocolate workshops and Fair Trade chocolate safaris